artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 If you were to ask some compositors, Stamps are the greatest thing since sliced bread.

 And isn’t sliced bread just fabulous?
 A loaf of Wonder White™ touts itself as “Full of Goodness” and boasts a 4.5 health star rating.
-There is also of course the convenience of not needing to own a bread knife.
+There is also of course the convenience of not ever needing to own, or know how to use, a bread knife.

 But is sliced white bread really that good for you?
 Or has the marketing department twisted the numbers to make it appear so?